When it comes to receiving a job offer, it’s important to avoid making a snap decision.

 Should you negotiate?

-If you’re excited about the new challenges the job offers and other company benefits provided, you may be happy with the current salary on offer, and the potential for a salary increment later down the track.
+If you’re excited about the new challenges the job offers and other company benefits provided, consider whether you are comfortable progressing with the role and negotiating a salary increase down the track once you have had the opportunity to prove yourself.

-But if the salary still doesn’t meet your initial expectations and is not a true reflection of the skills and experience you can offer, then negotiating with the hiring manager may be your next step.
+If you find the salary is a deterrent to you fully investing in the new role and is not a true reflection of the skills and experience you can offer, then negotiating with the hiring manager may be your next step.

 Before you do this, you need to consider where you are in the hiring process:

-2. Negotiating if you’ve accepted a job offer in writing
+2. Can you negotiate your salary if you’ve accepted a job offer in writing?

 3. Negotiating if you’ve started work